Erik Biering

-Erik Biering (born Erik Andreas Mathias Biering; born Svindinge, 1876 – d.
-Glostrup, Denmark, 1964) was a Danish businessman and diplomat.
+Erik Biering (born Erik Andreas Mathias Biering; 1876–1964) was a Danish businessman and diplomat.

 Early life

-Born in Svindinge, Svendborg County in 1876 to Frederik Ferdinand Biering (1813–1879), a parish priest and Hansine Marie Caroline Clausen (1830–1912), Biering had 16 siblings.
-Biering passed his preliminary examination in 1893 in Svendborg Realskole and received commercial training in Denmark and Germany.
-He completed his military service in 1897 and was discharged as a second lieutenant in 1899.
+Born in Svindinge, Svendborg County in 1876 to Frederik Ferdinand Biering (1813–1879), a parish priest, and Hansine Marie Caroline Clausen (1830–1912), Biering was the youngest of 17 siblings.
+He passed his preliminary examination in 1893 at Svendborg Realskole and received commercial training in Denmark and Germany.